microsoftenator2022/MiscTweaksAndFixes/README.md

 Changes the damage reduction for the Reformed Fiend Bloodrage archetype from DR/evil to DR/good.
 Disabled by default.

+### Dollroom postprocessing filter toggles

+Allows you to disable some postprocess filters in the dollroom (inventory screen, character creatopm. mythic level up, etc.)

 ## Acknowledgements

 * Special thanks to the modding community on [Discord](https://discord.com/invite/wotr) - in particular, Pheonix99 and Bubbles.